hieumtran/EAAI23/README.md

 the user’s Spotify history, applying deep learning to categorize songs based on lyrics and audio, combined with attributes already assigned by Spotify.
 The system will then recommend songs matching the user’s mood.
-A paper on this work will be submitted to the Educational Advances in Artificial Intelligence (EAAI) symposium for peer review, with accepted papers published in the international Association for the Advancement of Artificial Intelligence (AAAI) 2023 con- ference proceedings.
+A paper on this work will be submitted to the Educational Advances in Artificial Intelligence (EAAI) symposium for peer review, with accepted papers published in the international Association for the Advancement of Artificial Intelligence (AAAI) 2023 conference proceedings.

 ## Requirements
 * Python >= 3.8 (3.9 recommended)